zixinlee/GA-data-science/Capstone-Instacart/README.md

 ## Concluding remarks

-In this project, I tested out 3 iterations of the collaborative filtering recommender system and 1 iteration of the content-based recommender system.
 It was interesting to see how different systems generate different sets of recommendations and how well they perform on average, but I would like to emphasise that it is not prudent to make a judgement on the recommender systems' performance based on these metrics alone.
 The more pragmatic way to test the performance of recommender systems would be to actually track the actual click-through and conversion rates of the recommendations, which is not possible in this instance.

 Furthermore, the way I had generated and re-ranked potential recommendations for each model, e.g. selecting 20 nearest neighbours for user-based collaborative filtering, was highly arbitrary.
 Selecting different values for the k-nearest neighbours and number of similar items to form my potential recommendation set could greatly alter the performance of the models.
 Similarly, re-ranking the recommendations (for user-based and item-based CF) in a different way, e.g. by the number of purchases from similar customers, instead of using total sales volume, could change the final recommendation set significantly.